JamFfm/NEXTIONDisplay/README.md

 # What for?

 This addin is designed for Craftbeerpi 3.02 and will display mainly the temperature of only one kettle or fermenter (fermeter not implemented in beta) via serial connection to a Color Touch TFT.

-Does the same as the TFTDisplay addin.
-Have a look at the TFTDisplay addon which works via SPI connection in my repository.
+Does the same as the TFTDisplay and LCD addin together.
+Have a look at the TFTDisplay which works via SPI connection and and LCD (I2C) addon in my repository.

+# Advantages

+## Needs only 4 Wires
+## can also be connected via USB
+## Dark Mode
+## no loss of graphdata when changing views
+## graph, stepname, kettelname, remaining time of rest, current temp, target temp in one screen
+## easy change of gui via Nextion Editor
+## bright display

+Have a look:

 ![Screens](https://github.com/JamFfm/NEXTIONDisplay/blob/master/CBPi3Display/HomeScreen.jpg "Example Startscreen")